AlejoGarat/AlejoGarat/README.md

 Hi there! 👋 I am Alejo Garat, a computer engineering with a passion for Artificial Intelligence and Machine Learning.
 Here's a bit more about me:

 - 🎓 I am a Computer Engineer.
-- 👨‍🏫 I also work as an Artificial Intelligence lecturer.
+- 👨‍🏫 I also work as an Artificial Intelligence and Machine Learning lecturer.

 ## Projects